Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Semiconductor tax credit

-By claiming the R&D tax credit, semiconductor companies can offset a portion of their research expenses against their state tax liabilities, resulting in significant cost savings.
+By claiming the R&D tax credit, semiconductor companies can offset some of their research expenses against their state tax liabilities, resulting in significant cost savings.
 This financial relief enables businesses to allocate more resources towards innovative projects, driving revenue growth and enhancing their competitive edge in the global market.

 House Bill 2009 sets a sunset date of January 1, 2029, for the semiconductor R&D tax credit.
 This targeted credit supports the semiconductor sector effectively and contributes to Oregon’s economic growth.
 The continued availability of this credit ensures that Oregon remains an attractive hub for semiconductor innovation and development.